ronito1/payments-system/solutions-engineer/README.md

 Import into Postman and run requests to test all APIs.

 ---

 ## Data & Testing

 The system is designed and tested to handle large-scale event ingestion.

 ### Dataset Characteristics

-* Supports **10,000+ events across multiple merchants (3+)**
+- Supports **10,000+ events across multiple merchants (3+)**
-* Includes a realistic mix of:
+- Includes a realistic mix of:

-  * successful transactions (initiated → processed → settled)
+  - successful transactions (initiated → processed → settled)
-  * failed transactions
+  - failed transactions
-  * duplicate events (same `event_id`)
+  - duplicate events (same `event_id`)
-  * inconsistent or unreconciled states (e.g., stuck in initiated/processed)
+  - inconsistent or unreconciled states (e.g., stuck in initiated/processed)

 ### Testing Approach

-* Bulk ingestion endpoint (`/events/bulk`) was used to simulate high-volume event processing
+- Bulk ingestion endpoint (`/events/bulk`) was used to simulate high-volume event processing
-* Duplicate handling was verified via:
+- Duplicate handling was verified via:

-  * repeated event submissions
+  - repeated event submissions
-  * batch-level deduplication
+  - batch-level deduplication

-* Reconciliation endpoints were validated to:
+- Reconciliation endpoints were validated to:

-  * correctly aggregate transaction states
+  - correctly aggregate transaction states
-  * identify incomplete or inconsistent transactions
+  - identify incomplete or inconsistent transactions

+### Bulk Data Loader

+A script (`load_data.py`) also is included to simulate large-scale ingestion using the sample dataset.

+It sends events in batches to the bulk ingestion endpoint to test performance and idempotency.

 ### Note

 Due to deployment constraints, full dataset ingestion is not persisted in the live environment, but the system is designed to handle such scale efficiently through:

-* indexed queries
+- indexed queries
-* database-level aggregation
+- database-level aggregation
-* idempotent event processing
+- idempotent event processing

 ---

 ## Idempotency Handling

-* Enforced via **unique constraint on `event_id`**
+- Enforced via **unique constraint on `event_id`**
-* Duplicate events are:
+- Duplicate events are:

-  * ignored at DB level
+  - ignored at DB level
-  * safely skipped during bulk ingestion
+  - safely skipped during bulk ingestion

 This ensures no duplicate transaction updates or corruption.